Prerequisites

 Now that we’ve mapped each CDS separately to determine their approximate locations (Figure 55), we will further refine the CDS boundaries by searching for compatible splice donor and splice acceptor sites by visual inspection using the Genome Browser (Figure 56).

-The RNA-Seq tracks correspond to the samples from adult females (red) and males (blue) where RNA-Seq data is available (Figure 57).
-The height of the histograms within each track corresponds to the number of RNA-Seq reads that have been mapped to each position of the D. yakuba scaffold.
-By default, the scale of the "RNA-Seq Coverage" track will change automatically based on the minimum and maximum read depth within the genomic region being viewed.
+The “Aggregated RNA-Seq Coverage” evidence track shows the sum of the RNA-Seq coverage from all the samples available on the Genome Browser for the target species (Figure 57).
+The height of the histogram correlates with the total number of RNA-Seq reads that have been mapped to each position of the D. yakuba scaffold.
+By default, the scale of the “Aggregated RNA-Seq Coverage” track will change automatically based on the minimum and maximum read depth within the genomic region being viewed.

 Part 6.1: Verify start codon coordinates